mihailfox/proxmox-openapi/docs/automation.md

 Use this checklist when tagging a new release:

 1. **Prepare artifacts**
-   - Run `npm run automation:pipeline -- --mode=ci --report var/automation-summary.json` locally or in CI.
+   - Run `npm run automation:pipeline -- --mode=full --report var/automation-summary.json` locally or in CI.
-   - Confirm `npm run regression:test` and `npm run openapi:validate` succeed.
+   - Confirm `npm run openapi:validate` succeeds.
    - Stage schema bundles with `npm run openapi:release:prepare -- <tag>` if you need to preview release notes.

 2. **Tag and push**